-- This work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to install a center-pull splice coupling for splicing and stressing of a tendon.
+1. This work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to install a center-pull splice coupling for splicing and stressing of a tendon.
 Concrete work performed in association with this work will be paid separately under Work Item series 3.0.
-Refer to Detail series 21.6 for specific requirements. - 2.
-This Work Item applies to PS#4, and is payable per each center-pull coupling repair.
+Refer to Detail series 21.6 for specific requirements.